 “Do not lie to one another”

-A lie is an attempt to communicate what is false with the evident purpose of misleading.
-The Greek term involves more than simply telling what is not true, for this could occur without an intent to deceive or mislead.
-Lying, therefore, involves not only the communication of a falsehood but also the intent to deceive.
+A lie attempts to communicate what is false with the evident purpose of misleading.
+The Greek term involves more than simply telling what is not valid, for that could occur without an intent to deceive or mislead.
+Lying, therefore, involves not only the communication of falsehood but also the intent to deceive.
 Lying destroys trust.
 It violates truth and love.

 “What I say is true; I belong to Christ and I do not lie” (Romans 9.1).